Syed-Khizar-k/Syed-Khizar-k/README.md

 - 👋 Hi, I’m @Syed Khizar
 - 👀 I’m interested in MERN Stack Development
-- 🌱 I’m currently NextJs
+- 🌱 I’m currently working in NextJs
 - 💞️ I’m looking to collaborate on Front End practises
 - 📫 How to reach me : khizarsyed4294@gmail.com